Today we want to talk about a subject that we know affects some of us.

 (or fine mouths, gropers, and other affectionate nicknames)

 If in the majority of cases BARF bowls are gobbled up with greed, it also happens that some dogs start to balk at their bowl full of fresh ingredients.
 Let’s not forget that in industrial foods such as kibbles, additives and flavor enhancers are legion: so the change is radical.
-But the good news is that this doesn’t mean that these new flavors won’t appeal to your pet!
-He just needs a little help to discover these new textures and smells, which he will soon not want to give up, and we are here to guide you.
+But the good news is that this doesn’t mean these new flavors won’t appeal to your pet!
+They just needs a little help to discover the new textures and smells, which they will soon not want to give up.
+And we are here to guide you.

 But first, let us tell you a brief story… nothing more or less than that of Olli, our mascot.